Preksha98/Facial-Recognisition/README.md

-his project involves developing a facial recognition system to facilitate employee entry scanning using features of the left and right sides of the face.
+This project involves developing a facial recognition system to facilitate employee entry scanning using features of the left and right sides of the face.
 The system leverages OpenCV's CascadeClassifier for real-time face detection and recognition.

 Key Components: